Professor Gary Hime, Bsc(Hons), PhD (U Adelaide)

 Welcome to the Department of Anatomy and Neuroscience, a home for world-class research and teaching.

 Our research in neuroscience, cell and developmental biology, and anatomical sciences aims to understand fundamental biological mechanisms in order to develop new treatments for injury and disease states.
-Our researchers are located in the Medical Building and the Melbourne Brain Centre, and include research teams from Stem Cells Australia (Program Director, Professor Melissa Little), the Centre for Stem Cell Systems (Director, Professor Christine Wells) and the Melbourne Brain Centre Imaging Unit.
-The Department has excellent research facilities, including confocal, fluorescence and live cell imaging microscopes, laser capture dissection, tissue culture facilities, an excellent histology laboratory and a new molecular biology suite.
+Our researchers are located in the Medical Building and the Melbourne Brain Centre, and include research teams from Stem Cells Australia (Program Director, Professor Melissa Little), the Centre for Stem Cell Systems (Director, Professor Christine Wells) and the Melbourne Brain Centre Imaging Unit (Director, Professor Roger Ordidge).
+The Department has excellent research facilities, including confocal and live cell imaging microscopes, laser capture dissection, tissue culture, histology, electrophysiology and molecular biology.
 Our Department also hosts the Australian Phenomics Network Histopathology and Organ Pathology Service, providing detailed histological phenotyping and digital scanning of data from mutant mice.
 The synergy between these activities provides a vibrant environment for undergraduate and postgraduate training, and a friendly and supportive intellectual community to encourage development of early career researchers.

 Our Department looks forward to growing our links to the community.
 These currently include educational programs held in conjunction with Harry Brookes Allen Museum of Anatomy and Pathology and research tours for high school students involved in the Australian Brain Bee Challenge.
 We also value the generosity of the community via our Body Donor Program, essential to the future training of our health professionals.